 Instructions

-- In a large bowl or stand mixer, beat the butter until soft and creamy (about two minutes).
+- In a large bowl or stand mixer, beat the butter until soft and creamy, about 2 minutes.
+Add the sugars and continue beating until the mixture is light and fluffy; 2-3 minutes.

 - Add the eggs and vanilla and beat until smooth.

-- Using a large cookie scoop, place cookies about 2 inches apart on a large baking sheet that has been lined with a silicone baking mat.
+- Using a large cookie scoop, place cookies on prepared baking sheets about 2 inches apart.

 Nutrition